 The Technical Services department is responsible for facilitating the design and construction of new infrastructure to meet the needs of the County.
 This includes ensuring all new, residential, commercial and industrial land development complies with the County’s standards, guidelines, policies or expectations.
 This department is also responsible for the ongoing maintenance of digital geographic data of the organization and responsible for the data management of all of the assets that Lethbridge County owns, including buildings, underground utilities, roads, bridges, right of way, and any other structures.

-Lethbridge County owns the Lethbridge Airport and operates it as a Department of Lethbridge County.
+The City of Lethbridge owns the Lethbridge Airport, with the County operating it until the end of 2019.
 The Airport Department is responsible for the continuing safe and secure operation of the Airport in accordance with the issuance of the Federal Civil Aviation Airport Certificate.

 This department is responsible for assessing/valuing lands and buildings in the County for taxation revenue purposes.
 It is also responsible for ensuring conformance to statutory requirements, standards, regulations, County policies and objectives of all appraisals of lands and buildings in the County for taxation revenue purposes.
 These functions must ensure conformance to statutory requirements, standards, regulations, County policies and objectives.